 The University will receive and consider suspension requests sympathetically but a detailed case has to be made in every case.
-The student must discuss his/her situation with his/her supervisory team before making any decision and scope out other implications (such as those noted above).
+The student must first discuss his/her situation with the Collaborative Centre at which they are registered before making the decision to submit an application.
 The student must complete all relevant sections on the form and ensure that the grounds for suspension are clearly marked and that appropriate independent supporting evidence is provided including a schedule of completion.
 Any documents submitted in a language other than English must be translated by a translator and be certified by them as being accurate.

-In the first instance, the Research Degrees Committee must consider the request and stipulate with reasons, whether they support it.
+In the first instance, the Collaborative Centre must stipulate, with reasons whether they support the application.
 Incomplete applications will not be considered.